Do you want to make a difference in the lives of homeless or feral cats and dogs in Pima County?

 Contact us for more information on any of these topics:

-Lost and Found- whether you like to work at a computer, in the community or you’d like to visit the animals at PACC there is a need for people to help reunite lost pets with their owners.
+Lost Pet Initiative – whether you like to work at a computer or with pet owners in the community there is a need for people to help educated to prevent lost posts as well as provide assistance to reunite lost pets with their owners.

 Marketing/Public Relations/Fundraising – In July, 2015 NKPC launched a marketing campaign savethesaveable.com to inform the public of the need for more rescue/foster homes and adoptive homes for the shelter dogs and cats that have treatable medical conditions or behavior challenges that could improve outside the shelter.
-Currently these animals are only known to those who follow a couple select facebook pages.
-We’d like the public to see some of the faces of animals that need support to get out of the shelter.
+Historically these animals were only known to those who follow a couple select volunteer-run facebook pages.
+We’d like the wider public to see some of the faces of animals that need support to get out of the shelter.
 Do you have the skills to help?
-Producing marketing materials, graphic design, photography, translating English to Spanish, social networking, general community outreach and fudraising are all skills that would help make this campaign successfull.
+Producing marketing materials, graphic design, photography, translating English to Spanish, social networking, general community outreach and fundraising are all skills that would help make this campaign successful.

 Recruiting Foster Homes – outreach to the public and conducting a Home Visit for new foster homes and completing a checklist based on your observations of the safety issues required to maintain a cat or dog in their home.